22nd January 2022,

 When Typhoon Odette entered Bohol & Cebu on December 16, 2021 it brought with it strong winds and heavy rains.
 The night got darker & scarier the longer the typhoon lingered.
 By around 8-9 pm power supply got cut off, including phone signal.
 We had already forewarned our parents during the day to have all the safety precautions needed and to evacuate as soon as possible.

 The next morning on December 17, 2021 upon seeing all the damages Typhoon Odette caused greatly saddened us.
 The houses, trees, and streets were in total mess.
-We had no contact the whole day with our family and friends and it made us really worried.
+We had no contact the whole day with The house of Mary Bern's mother was flooded and filled with mud. our family and friends and it made us really worried.
 If only we could travel home asap but there's no travel allowed.
 We were hoping and praying they were okay.

 On December 18, 2021 my sister was hoping to receive a response from our family in Bohol while she was still able to connect to the wifi & electricity while in her office because they had a generator in their office.
 A few hours after her work she got a response from our youngest sister telling us about their situations.
 Our ground floor was flooded, the things on the ground floor got damaged and were full of mud.
 Our father said the water was up to his neck.
 Good thing they evacuated asap.
 Our things, windows, gate were broken.
 Part of our roof was damaged.
 My mom & sister cried and were really worried.
 If only we could transfer our home right away but we were left no choice but to face this now.
 The location is not really good with all these disadvantages.
 Knowing all of these things, we are really devastated but above all we are still thankful that my family is safe and hoping to regain & clean the damages this typhoon caused us.